turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 });
 ~~~

-and put there a global variable, let's call it `backboneAppReady` and set it to `true`:
+and put a global variable there, let's call it `backboneAppReady` and set it to `true`:

 ~~~ javascript
 var App = new Marionette.Application({